 A chronological understanding of God's plan of salvation for the world and His sovereignty throughout history provides the backdrop for a deep understanding of a Biblical world view.

-In Pre-K and Kindergarten, we introduce our world, beginning with our homes and neighborhoods to understanding a larger concept of the universe.
+In Kindergarten, we introduce our world, beginning with our homes and neighborhoods to understanding a larger concept of the universe.

 First grade through middle school are taught history from a chronological approach and family-friendly learning environment that allows for deep, concentrated learning.